Academic Affairs Glossary

-Evaluation committee – at the time of a Professoriate member’s appointment, reappointment or promotion, the primary department or division will assemble an evaluation committee (or ask a standing departmental committee) to consider whether to proceed.
+Evaluation Committee or Unit – at the time of a Professoriate member’s appointment, reappointment or promotion, the primary department or division will assemble an evaluation committee or unit (or ask a standing departmental committee) to consider whether to proceed.
 Practices vary – in some departments the committee may comprise the Department Chair and Division Chief, or a small number of senior faculty.
 The evaluation committee usually advises the Department Chair of their recommendation.

 Executive Committee – a committee, advisory to the Dean of the School of Medicine, made up of the Chairs of the academic departments, the Directors of the Institutes of Medicine, and senior School administrators, which considers policies for the School, and is advised of appointments, reappointments and promotions in the Professoriate.
 Some departments may also refer to their own internal leadership and review committees as “Executive Committee.”

 Faculty Applicant Self-Identification System (FASI) – a web-based system which creates the Applicant Pool Grid required for Professoriate search reports.
 The administrator who is organizing the Professoriate search enters the names of all faculty applicants (candidates).
 The system contacts the applicants via email and asks them to anonymously self-identify for gender, race and ethnicity.
 It then uses this information to create the Applicant Pool Grid.
 FASI is administered by the Provost’s Office.
 Direct requests for access to the Office of Academic Affairs.
-See the Instructions and Sample Applicant Pool Grid on the OAA website.
-Contact Valerie Meeks for additional information.
+See the link to FASI, Instructions and Sample Applicant Pool Grid in the Toolbox.

-Faculty Billets database – the system of record for tracking faculty member positions or billets within the School of Medicine; access Faculty Billets via the OAA website; contact Kathleen Warmoth for access and training.
+Faculty Billets database – the system of record for tracking faculty member positions or billets within the School of Medicine; access Faculty Billets via the Toolbox; contact Yogesh Vazirani for access and training.

 Faculty Incentive Fund – administered through the Provost’s Office, provides three years of salary support for new UTL women and underrepresented minority faculty.
 For more information contact the Office of Academic Affairs.
 See also Gabilan Fund.